The balance of a professional IT setup

-Our talk with Royal RepubliQ inspired us to look further into strategies, where the best IT solutions are combined to work as one.
-Also called the best-of-breed approach – a concept that allows companies to choose applications from different software providers and mix-match them to cover all business areas.
+A talk with one of our customers, Royal RepubliQ, inspired us to look into strategies where the best IT solutions are combined to work as one.
+Also called the best-of breed approach – a concept that allows companies to choose applications from different software providers and mix-match them to cover all business areas.

-FULLY INTEGRATED SYSTEMS (FIS): This refers to a single system, technology, and database – meeting “all” of the organization’s requirements and usually, sourced from a single supplier.
+This refers to a single system, technology and database – meeting “all” of the organization’s requirements and usually, sourced from a single supplier.
 The advantages are that you have a single point of responsibility and one technology.
-Disadvantages are that the detailed functionality is often limited, customization is more difficult and when you ultimately have to upgrade, it is a bigger exercise.
+Disadvantages are that the detail functionality is often limited, customization is more difficult and when you ultimately have to upgrade, it is a bigger exercise.

 BOB are the best individual systems purchased from the leading suppliers and then integrated appropriately for your organization.
 The main advantage is that you get the best, feature rich and flexible solution from multiple suppliers, where the solutions are integrated through API’s.
 The technology risk is largely reduced as a decision can be made as to a single database and environment.
 Upgrades are also only applicable to individual parts, which are easier to manage.